 How long does it take to form an LLC or corporation in New Jersey?

 Business formation turnaround times vary considerably from state to state.
-New Jersey normally takes close to 4 weeks to process most formation documents.
-The state does offer expedited services, which start at $25 for a 24-hour turnaround.
+New Jersey normally takes 1-3 business days to process most formation documents.

 How many small businesses are there in New Jersey today?